Measurement of the associated production of a Higgs boson decaying into $b$-quarks with a vector boson at high transverse momentum in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Background composition and estimation

 The background contribution in the SRs is different for each of the three channels.
 In the 0-lepton channel, the dominant background sources are \zjets\ and \tt\ events with a significant contribution from \wjets\ and diboson production.
 In the 1-lepton channel, the largest backgrounds are \tt\ and \wjets\ production followed by the single-top background.
 In the 2-lepton channel, \zjets\ production is the dominant background followed by the $ZZ$ background.
 Contributions from $t\bar{t}V$ and $t\bar{t}H$ are negligible.
 The multijet background, due to semileptonic heavy-flavour-hadron decays or misidentified jets, is found to be negligible in the 0- and 2-lepton channels as well as in the 1-lepton muon sub-channel after applying the event selections described in Section~\ref{sec:selection}, as confirmed using data-driven techniques.
 In the 1-lepton electron sub-channel its contribution is not neglected.
 All initial background distribution shapes prior to the fit (described in Section~\ref{sec:results}), except those for multijet, are estimated from the samples of simulated events.
 The multijet shape and normalisation are determined using data.

-The $W/Z+$jets simulated event samples are split into 6 categories depending on the `truth' labels of the track-jets ghost-associated to the Higgs-jet candidate: $W/Z+bb$, $W/Z+bc$, $W/Z+bl$, $W/Z+cc$, $W/Z+cl$ and $W/Z+ll$; in this notation $l$ refers to a light-flavour jet.\footnote{When labelling jets in the \vjets\ backgrounds modelling, the labelling of $\tau$-jets is omitted and the negligible $\tau$-lepton contribution is included with light-flavour jets.} In the statistical analysis described in Section~\ref{sec:results}, the components $W/Z+bb$, $W/Z+bc$, $W/Z+bl$ and $W/Z+cc$ are treated as a single background component denoted by $W/Z$+HF.
+The $W/Z+$jets simulated event samples are split into 6 categories depending on the `truth' labels of the track-jets ghost-associated to the Higgs-jet candidate: $W/Z+bb$, $W/Z+bc$, $W/Z+bl$, $W/Z+cc$, $W/Z+cl$ and $W/Z+ll$; in this notation $l$ refers to a light-flavour jet.\footnote{When labelling jets in the \vjets\ backgrounds modelling, the labelling of $\tau$-jets is omitted and the negligible $\tau$-lepton contribution is included with light-flavour jets.} The $W/Z+bb$ fraction corresponds to approximately 80\% of the total $W/Z+$jets background.
+This categorisation is used in the uncertainties variations of the ratios $V+bc/V+bb$, $V+bl/V+bb$ and $V+cc/V+bb$ to cover uncertainties on the flavour composition in $V$+jets production, see Section~\ref{sec:systematics}.

+In the statistical analysis described in Section~\ref{sec:results}, the components $W/Z+bb$, $W/Z+bc$, $W/Z+bl$ and $W/Z+cc$ are treated as a single background component denoted by $W/Z$+HF.
 The $W$+HF and $Z$+HF contributions, which together constitute 90\% of $V+$jets background, are estimated separately, each with its own normalisation factor determined from the fit to data.

 The $t\overline{t}$ production background arises from topologies with decays of $W$ bosons into $\tau$-leptons which then decay hadronically in the 0-lepton channel and from $W$ bosons decaying into $e/\mu$ in the 1-lepton channel.
 In the 2-lepton channel the $t\overline{t}$ contribution is much smaller.
 For the 0- and 1-lepton channels, two independent normalisation factors are considered and left floating in the fit, where they are constrained by the CRs.